anjuna-block-manager.sh

 -s, --size

 Size of volume to create.
-Size must be an integer optionally followed by one of the following suffixes: K 1024, M 1024*1024, and likewise for G and larger sizes.
+Size must be an integer, optionally followed by one of the following suffixes: K 1024, M 1024*1024, and likewise for G and larger sizes.
 If no suffix is specified, the size is in bytes.

 -u, --user

-User and group to use as the owners of the root directory of the volume.
-In the format "UID:GID".
-Note: Only IDs are supported, usernames and groupnames are not, as they only exist in the context of the container, and not necessarily in the context of the system creating the block volume.
-Any attempt to write to the volume from inside (or outside) the enclave, especially to the root directory, will need to be in a user/group context compatible with what is defined in this flag, otherwise it would fail.
+Note that only IDs are supported; usernames and groupnames are not supported, as they only exist in the context of the container, and not necessarily in the context of the system creating the block volume.
+Any attempt to write to the volume from inside (or outside) the enclave, especially to the root directory, needs to be in a user/group context compatible with what is defined in this flag.
+Otherwise it will fail.

 $ VOLUME="test-volume.img"